Felicity Buchan

+Prior to her political career, Buchan worked in investment banking for JPMorgan Chase and Bank of America.
+Buchan stood unsuccessfully in two separate constituencies in the 2015 and 2017 elections.
+She was first elected to the House of Commons in the 2019 election, defeating incumbent Labour MP Emma Dent Coad.

 Early life and education

-Buchan was born in Fraserburgh, Aberdeenshire, Scotland, the daughter of Charles and Georgina Buchan.
-She attended the Fraserburgh Academy comprehensive school in Fraserburgh and subsequently studied law at Christ Church, Oxford.
+Buchan was born in Fraserburgh, Aberdeenshire, Scotland, the daughter of Charles, a former Scottish National Party (SNP) councillor, and Georgina Buchan.
+She attended Fraserburgh Academy and subsequently studied law at Christ Church, Oxford.

 Financial career

-Buchan worked for a decade at American investment bank JPMorgan Chase in their syndicate and capital markets division and was promoted to vice president of their European syndicate.
+Buchan worked for a decade at American investment bank JPMorgan Chase in their syndicate and capital markets division, and was promoted to vice president of their European syndicate.
 She left the company in 2001 to join Bank of America as a managing director in its debt capital markets division.
 As of September 2022, she holds at least £70,000 of shares in both companies.

 After leaving the financial services industry, she volunteered at a North Kensington children's charity and was the chair of governors of Bousfield Primary School.

-Political career
+Early political career

 Buchan contested South Down in Northern Ireland as a Conservative candidate in the 2015 general election, coming last with 318 (0.7%) votes.
 She then contested the South Shields seat in Tyne and Wear in 2017, where she came second to the incumbent Labour Party MP, Emma Lewell-Buck, with 10,570 (25.9%) votes.

-During the 2017 campaign, Buchan wrote an article for the website BrexitCentral in which discussed her support for "a tough Brexit deal: that means leaving the Single Market, the Customs Union and the ECJ" and decried a London-centric view of politics.
+During the 2017 election campaign, Buchan wrote an article for the website BrexitCentral, in which she discussed her support for "a tough Brexit deal: that means leaving the Single Market, the Customs Union and the ECJ" and decried a London-centric view of politics.

+Member of Parliament (2019-2024)

+2019 election

+She was selected as the Conservative candidate for Kensington on 16 July 2019.
+Buchan had been the treasurer and a member of the board for the Kensington Chelsea & Fulham Conservatives Local Association, roles she had held until 2019.
+In an interview, Buchan stated she had lived in Kensington for 25 years.

+When asked about her prior comments on Brexit during her 2017 campaign, she stated that she had "always campaigned for a good negotiated deal" and that she was not in favour of a "hard Brexit".
+She was elected as MP in the 2019 general election with a majority of 150.